 Learn more about invasive species

-651-201-6329, Lucia Hunt, Supervisor.
+651-201-6329, Kimberly Thielen Cremers, Supervisor.
 Unit staff implements an annual survey for gypsy moth; collecting and analyzing data on moth populations, and determining treatment sites as needed.
 Biocontrol projects are conducted statewide to reduce the negative impacts of invasive species.
 Division needs for data management and GIS operations are met by unit staff and oversight of the Tree Care Registry is a unit responsibility.

 651-201-6388, Mark Schreiber, Supervisor.
 The Nursery Inspection Program provides inspection and certification services to firms and individuals who buy and sell nursery stock ensuring that Minnesota-grown and imported nursery stock is free of serious plant pests.
 Nursery stock includes perennials, trees, and shrubs and does not include annuals, vegetable transplants or cut Christmas trees.